Valley School (Turkey, Texas)

-Valley High School or Valley School is a 1A public high school located west of Turkey, Texas (USA).
-It is part of the Turkey-Quitaque Independent School District that covers eastern Briscoe County and western Hall County.
+Valley School is a public K-12 school located west of Turkey, Texas (USA).
+It is part of the Turkey-Quitaque Independent School District that covers eastern Briscoe County and western Hall County as well as portions of other counties.

 The school was formed by the consolidation of Turkey and Quitaque high schools in 1972.

 In 2011, the school was rated "Recognized" by the Texas Education Agency.

 Athletics

+Its high school athletic teams are classified as 1A by the University Interscholastic League.

 The Valley Patriots compete in the following sports: